Gerry33/IPCameraServer/README.md

 # Getting started
 Download ipcamserver.jar, CameraServer.properties.
 Edit CameraServer.properties: The parameters are all obvious and lots of comments give explanation.
+Optional download log4j.xml and edit the log files location inside.
+Set log level in line <Logger name="com.gsi" level="debug">  from 'debug' to 'info'

-Start the server with 'java -jar ipCamServer.jar'
+Start the server with 'java -jar ipCamServer.jar'.
+- Watch the proper operation
+- Watch the log files

--- To be continued --
+-- To be continued very soon --